Alter Aeon The Great Library

 pink, and her face, neck and upper body are hidden beneath her long blonde

 hair.
-Her skin is pierce by hundreds of hooks, pins and nails made from
+Her skin is pierced by hundreds of hooks, pins and nails made from

 obsidian and arjale.
 She is called by powerful necromancers to serve as an